 Kennedy Violins Louis Carpini G2

-Handcrafted with solid maple and spruce tonewoods, 100% genuine ebony fittings, and oil finish.
+Kennedy Violins Louis Carpini G2 is a full size professional violin handcrafted with solid maple and spruce tonewoods, 100% genuine ebony fittings, and oil finish.
 Outfit includes everything you need: professional hard-shell case, genuine Brazilwood bow, rosin, and D’Addario Prelude strings.

 It comes with a hard-shell case with a built-in hygrometer that can measure the moisture level in the environment.